SpeculativeCoder/UnrealEngine-HTML5-ES3/README.md

 First time though you will probably have to wait a while for shaders to compile.

 Make a new (e.g. First Person, Third Person, or whatever you want) project.
-You should be able to build the project for HTML5 via **Package Project -> HTML5**
+You should be able to build the project for HTML5 via **Package Project -> HTML5**.

+To see the build process / messages, you can show the Output Log via **Window -> Developer Tools -> Output Log**.
+This is useful for chasing down any problems. *If you see a packaging error about AutomationTool failing with messages about "invalid tokens" etc. [you may need to rebuild the .NET programs and try to package again.](https://github.com/SpeculativeCoder/UnrealEngine-HTML5-ES3/blob/main/TROUBLESHOOTING.md#when-packaging-html5-you-see-error-cs1519-invalid-token--in-class-struct-or-interface-member-declaration)*

 Once built, go to to where the build was packaged and run ``HTML5LaunchHelper.exe``